nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Definition:** Au NP, or gold nanoparticles, are small particles of gold with dimensions ranging from 1 to 100 nanometers.
 These particles exhibit unique optical, electronic, and chemical properties that differ significantly from their bulk counterparts, primarily attributed to their high surface-to-volume ratio and surface plasmon resonance effects.
 Au NPs are extensively used in biomedicine for diagnostic and therapeutic applications, in electronics for fabricating components with improved conductivity and stability, and in catalysis to enhance reaction efficiencies.

-**Part-of-Speech:** Noun Phrase.
+the part-of-speech is  Noun Phrase.
 Au NPs function as nouns within scientific and technical discourse, referring specifically to these nanostructured gold particles.

 **Classification:** Au NPs are classified as nanoparticles, a subclass of nanomaterials, and more specifically as metallic nanoparticles.
 They fall under the broader category of nanomedicine materials and nanotechnology applications in the physical sciences.